Salomonik/Code-Institute-Project-2/README.md

 ### Manual Testing

-   - Ensured that game function as expected with no errors during game starts, plays, and ends.

-### Form Test
+   -  The testing for Game Central included both automated and manual methods to ensure the application works as intended.

+1. **Form Testing**:
+   - The contact form was tested to ensure that all required fields are validated before submission.
    - The form require both Name and Email to be submited.
 It runs HTMLSelectElement.checkValidity() to confirm validation before submition.

-### Link Test
+   - Example: Attempting to submit the form without entering a name or email to check validation messages.

+2. **Link Testing**:
-- All links tested manually, everything works.
+   - All links were manually tested to ensure they navigate to the correct pages.
+   - Example: Clicking each link on the homepage to verify it redirects to the intended page.

+3. **Browser Testing**:
+   - The application was tested on multiple browsers (Chrome, Firefox, Safari, Edge) to ensure compatibility.
+   - Example: Opening the application on different browsers and verifying that all features work correctly.

+4. **Responsive Design Testing**:
+   - The responsiveness of the site was tested using Chrome DevTools and various devices (desktop, tablet, mobile).
+   - Example: Checking the layout on different screen sizes to ensure it adapts correctly.

 ### Browser Test